blaz-r/quantum_zeno_paradox/README.md

 # quantum_zeno_paradox

-C++ program for simulating measurement of spin on X axis that is precessing due to filed along Z axis.
-Also demonstrates quantum Zeno paradox.
+C++ program for simulating measurement of spin on X axis that is precessing due to field along Z axis.
+Part of it is class that demonstrates quantum Zeno paradox by reducing interval between each measurement.

-The code was writen as part of the project for uni.
+The code was written as part of the project for uni.